ianfisk/teaching/_pages/teacher-quality-standards-3.md

 <br>

-### Element D

-> Teachers establish and communicate high expectations and use processes to support the development of critical-thinking and problem-solving skills.
+### Element D – _Teachers establish and communicate high expectations and use processes to support the development of critical-thinking and problem-solving skills._

 <figure>
 	<img src="{{ site.baseurl }}/images/game-design-b-rubric.png">